ethanjli/phyllo/application/rpc.md

 # Remote Procedure Calls

 The phyllo __RPC framework__ enables an application structured as a client/server pair to communicate by request/response transactions over a publish-subscribe messaging framework stack.
-The _client_ calls a _method_ running on a _server_, which in return sends some data to the client.
+The _client_ calls a _method_ at an _endpoint_ on a _server_, which in return sends some data to the client.

 ## Basic Description